dapr/docs/concepts/components/secrets.md

   secretStore: kubernetes
 ```

-The above example tells Actions to use the `kubernetes` secret store, extract a secret named `redis-secret` and assign the value of the `redis-password` key in the secret to the `redisPassword` field in the Component.
+The above example tells Dapr to use the `kubernetes` secret store, extract a secret named `redis-secret` and assign the value of the `redis-password` key in the secret to the `redisPassword` field in the Component.

 ### Creating a secret and referencing it in a Component